timeplus-io/docs/docs/v2-release-notes.md

 ### Timeplus Enterprise:
 *Self-Hosted:*
   * Account setup flow for self-hosted deployment: create account and login screens.
-  * License management: In Workspace Settings, see your existing licenses and entitlements, and upload new license files.
+  * License management: In Workspace Settings, see your existing licenses and entitlements.
+[Contact us](mailto:support@timeplus.com) to purchase a new license, then enter the license key and upload the license file in Workspace Settings.
   * Usage monitoring: Also in Workspace Settings, see your daily usage for ingested data and scanned external stream data.
   * Preview: Python User-Defined Functions (UDF).
-[Contact us](mailto:support@timeplus.com) if you want to try this feature.
+Create UDFs by leveraging Python libraries, such as pandas.
+[Contact us](mailto:support@timeplus.com) to try this feature.

 *Cloud:*
-  * When in debug mode, build times are now shown alongside version numbers in the Help side panel.
+  * When in debug mode, build times are now shown alongside version information in the Help side panel.